 Sew a short line on either side of the magnet to hold the magnet in place.

 There you have it!
 A classroom door window covering that’s super easy for teachers to use.

 This year I made a classroom door window covering for each of my son’s teachers for Christmas.
 Not real personal, I know, but it is super practical and a gift I hope they will appreciate for years to come.

-If you have the gumption to make a classroom door window covering for the teachers you know, feel free to use this free printable so the teachers will know what in the world this rectangular piece of fabric is for;0)
+If you have the gumption to make a classroom door window covering for the teachers you know, feel free to use this free printable so teachers will know what in the world this rectangular piece of fabric is for!

-If your classroom door does not have a magnetic frame, check out the classroom door window covering that a teacher invented here.
+If your classroom door does not have a magnetic frame, check out the classroom door window covering here.

-Now, don’t be silly.
-I am not guaranteeing that if your child’s classroom has a classroom door window covering that they will be safe from any harm at school.
+I am not guaranteeing that if your child’s classroom has a classroom door window covering, they will be safe from any harm at school.
 I just can’t make that guarantee but it is a step in the right direction.